mrmateuszcieslak/WinterOlympicGames/README.md

     Detailed analysis of Poland's achievements – total medals, types of medals.
     Detailed analysis of Adam Małysz's achievements – total medals, types of medals.
     Distribution of Won Medals
+    Identification of countries that suddenly won many medals (outliers)

 📊 Visualizations Used